EthicalML/ethical/README.md

 This repository is open for contributions by the community.

-You can either submit a [https://github.com/EthicalML/ethical/pulls](pull request), or submit an [https://github.com/EthicalML/ethical/issues](issue/request).
+You can either submit a [pull request](https://github.com/EthicalML/ethical/pulls), or submit an [issue/request](https://github.com/EthicalML/ethical/issues).